-OEWD held a series of stakeholder and community input meetings on the topic of workforce services for non-custodial parents (NCP).
-Agencies which participated in planning or provided comment on this issue include: OEWD, Department of Child Support Services (DCSS), City College of San Francisco, Goodwill Industries, Young Community Developers, and Faces SF.
+OEWD held a series of stakeholder and community input meetings on the topic of workforce services for non-custodial parents (NCPs).
+Agencies which participated in planning or provided comment on this issue include: OEWD, Department of Child Support Services (DCSS), City College of San Francisco, Goodwill Industries, Young Community Developers, and FACES SF.

-According to DCSS, the rising cost of living in San Francisco has led to changing demographics and economic need, with an increase in child support services to middle income, public service, and professional non-custodial parents.
-Nonetheless, seventy-seven percent of DCSS-enrolled parents are receiving some form of public assistance, and many may be justice-involved and/or public housing residents.
+According to DCSS, the rising cost of living in San Francisco has led to changing demographics and economic need of its client population, with an increase in child support services to middle income, public service, and professional non-custodial parents.
+Nonetheless, 77% of DCSS-enrolled parents are receiving some form of public assistance, and many may be justice-involved and/or public housing residents.

-According to DCSS, the San Francisco service population has decreased from 27,000 to 12,000 in the last three years.
-Ninety-eight percent of non-custodial parents on the DCSS caseload are fathers, while the remaining two percent tend to be mothers who are reentry or justice-involved.
-Seventy-six percent of NCP are African American, with the majority of the remainder Latinx.
-DCSS reports increasing numbers of Asian and White parents.
+According to DCSS, the San Francisco service population has decreased from 27,000 to 12,000 families in the last three years.
+Ninety-eight percent of NCPs on the DCSS caseload are fathers, while the remaining two percent tend to be mothers who are reentering from jail or prison or are otherwise justice-involved.
+Seventy-six percent of NCPs are African American, with the majority of the remainder of NCPs being Latinx.
+DCSS reports increasing numbers of Asian and White parents on its overall caseload.

-2 Community Housing Partnership-an organization funded by SFHSA and OEWD-is currently the only service provider accessing the full 50% CalFresh Employment & Training federal reimbursement.
+&lt;sup>2 Community Housing Partnership-an organization funded by SFHSA and OEWD-is currently the only service provider accessing the full 50% CalFresh Employment & Training federal reimbursement.